 Alicia Crelinsten, the school's head girl, says the co-ed nature of the school is particularly beneficial.
 "I think co-ed enhances your education," she says.
 "Boys and girls have different points of view, and it's important to be able to share that, and learn more.
 We all work together."

-Since 1908, Selwyn House has focused on providing challenging programs to its students.
+Since 1908, Selwyn House, in Westmount, Quebec, has focused on providing challenging programs to its students.
 Today, about 560 boys are enrolled in the single-gender school.
 The secret of the school's success?
 "It's the people," says James McMillan, Selwyn House's director of advancement, who also teaches music.
 "We refer to the triangle of commitments that makes the school a success.
 It's a commitment from the teachers, the students and the parents.

 "Having a staff that cares is where you start from.
 You can't buy that, you have to cultivate it.
 The programs are delivered by good teachers, good coaches and good mentors."